-IMPORTANT: When making gas pipe connections, use a back-up wrench to prevent any twisting of the main gas valve and manifold.
-Do not overtighten gas valve on pipe.
+IMPORTANT: When making gas pipe connections, use a back-up wrench to prevent any twisting of the control assembly and gas valve.

 Any strains on the gas valve can change the position of the gas orifices in the burners.
 This can cause erratic furnace operation.